Nicetius: Pastoral work

 Nicetius came from a Gallo-Roman family; he was a native of Aquitaine.
 From his youth he devoted himself to religious life and entered a monastery.
 Theuderic I (511-34) had encouraged clerics from Acquitaine to work in the Rhineland.
 The king came to esteem Nicetius despite his often remonstrating with him on his wrongdoing without, however, any loss of favour.
 After the death of Bishop Aprunculus of Trier, an embassy of the clergy and citizens of Trier came to the royal court to elect a new bishop.
 They desired Saint Gallus, but the king refused his consent.
 It was through Theuderic's patronage that Nicetius was confirmed as bishop.
 About 527 Nicetius set out as the new bishop for Trier, accompanied by an escort sent by the king, and while on the journey had opportunity to make known his firmness in the administration of his office.

 Trier had suffered terribly during the disorders of the Migrations.
 One of the first cares of the new bishop was to rebuild the cathedral church, the restoration of which is mentioned by the poet Venantius Fortunatus.
 He imported Italian craftmen to work on churches.
 Archæological research has shown, in the cathedral of Trier, the existence of mason-work belonging to the Frankish period which may belong to this reconstruction by Nicetius.
 A fortified castle (castellum) with a chapel built by him on the river Moselle is also mentioned by the same poet.
 Bishop Nicetius replanted vineyards on the slopes above the Moselle, to restore the area's wine business.

 The bishop devoted himself with great zeal to his pastoral duty.
 He preached daily, opposed vigorously the numerous evils in the moral life both of the higher classes and of the common people, and in so doing did not spare the king and his courtiers.
 Disregarding threats, he steadfastly fulfilled his duty.
 He excommunicated King Chlothar I (511-61), who for some time was sole ruler of the Frankish dominions, on account of his misdeeds; in return the king exiled the determined bishop in 560.
 The king died, however, in the following year, and his son and successor Sigebert I, the ruler of Austrasia (561-75), allowed Nicetius to return home.
-Nicetius took part in several synods of the Frankish bishops: the synod of Clermont (535), of Orléans (549), the second synod of Council of Clermont (549), the synod of Toul (550), at which he presided, and the synod of Paris (555).
+Nicetius took part in several synods of the Frankish bishops: the synod of Clermont (535), of Orléans (549), the second synod of Council of Clermont (549), the synod of Toul (550), at which he presided, and the synod of Synod of Paris (555).